Maryland Residential Lease Agreement

 Mold Disclosure Informs tenants about actual or suspected mold contamination on the property, along with any remediation efforts, to help limit landlord liability.

-Move-In Checklist Takes inventory of existing property damage, when the tenant takes possession of the rental property.
-This enables accurate deductions from the security deposit upon move-out.
+Move-In Checklist Takes inventory of existing property damage, when the tenant moves into the rental property.
+This ensures accurate deductions from the security deposit upon move-out.

-Shared Utilities Arrangements Discloses how charges are billed to individual tenants, when multiple rental units share a utility meter for the whole building or property.
+Shared Utilities Arrangements Sets terms for how to divide utility costs up on properties which share a utility meter with other units.
 This ensures tenants receive fair charges and understand what uses contribute to their bill.
+(Note that Maryland requires a shared utility disclosure for any ratio billing system.)

 Smoking Informs tenants of designated smoking areas that do not interfere with the quiet enjoyment of other tenants.